• Mumbai, India

 • Doctors focus on missed milestones like lack of eye contact or absence of pretend play to identify autism.

-What are the Treatment options to improve the Autism Traits over time?
+What are the Treatment Options to Improve the Autism Traits Over Time?

 What are the treatment options to improve the autism traits over time?